gisma/qgis-processing-workflows/bash/osm2envi.md

----
-title: "osm2envi"
-format: html
----

-## 🚀 Installation Guide: Adding Bash Script to QGIS Processing Tools
+## Installation Guide: Adding Bash Script to QGIS Processing Tools

 This guide will help you install and integrate a custom Bash script into QGIS Processing Tools for **Windows**, **Linux**, and **macOS**.

 ---

-## ✅ Step 1: Locate the QGIS Processing Scripts Folder
+## Step 1: Locate the QGIS Processing Scripts Folder

 - Open **QGIS**.
 - Go to **`Settings` > `Options`**.